tjdevries/colorbuddy.nvim/README.md

 ## Example

 Your color buddy for making cool neovim color schemes.
-Write your colorscheme in lua!
+Write your color scheme in lua!

 You can see one example for gruvbox-esque styles [here](https://github.com/tjdevries/gruvbuddy.nvim).